tydickinson29/Fires/README.md

 # Snowfall

 COOP Stations also record snowfall and snow depth, which could be useful for winter weather.
-However, snowfall measurements should be  made sure not to be related to severe weather days, as melted hail accumulations is recorded as snowfall (not sure if COOP stations do this but WFO's do).
+However, snowfall measurements should be  made sure not to be related to severe weather days, as melted hail accumulations is recorded as snowfall.

 # Tropical Weather